nochet/early_experience/ProjectNotes.md

 ## Project Notes

 ## 2020-11-25 (EN)
+In Andrew initial count (aja1), images labeled 1000, 1001, 1002 don't exist on server.
+However, set2 on server contains images 0001, 0002, and 0003.
+The camera numbering had hit the limit of 9999 and restarted from 1 in a new folder called set2.
+I am therefore renaming 1000, 1001, and 1002 to 0001, 0002, and 0003 in the analysis.
+After all, tallies seem to agree.

+## 2020-11-25 (EN)
 Thorough check of the recounts.
 A few mis-typed image numbers observed and manually rechecked with original files.
 Excel spreadsheet written `/processed/recounts_checked.xlsx`.
 The rows with color is where reconciliation was done.
 The original recounts by Andrew `/original/ee_temp_Values_Sheet_AJ.xlsx` and De'anne `/original/EE_counts_DD.xlsx` may be read to confirm.
 The images found in the random number file but missing in recounts are non-egg images (markers).
 The file for further analysis is `/processed/recounts_checked.csv`.